abdklmw/Sitecore-CRM/README.md

 5. Create an item in the content tree based on the template: /sitecore/templates/Project/Sitecore CRM/CRM Page
 6. Create a sub item of that new page based on the template: /sitecore/templates/Project/Sitecore CRM/CRM Contacts Folder (note, this item is not required to be under the CRM Page, but is suggested).
 7. Update the config file /App_Config/Include/SitecoreCRM.config and set the setting SitecoreCRM.CrmContactsFolder to the ID for the contacts folder created in the previous step.
-8. Open the page created in the previous step using Experience editor and insert a SitecoreCRM rendering and set the data source to the same created in step 6 above.
+8. Using Experience editor, open the page created in the previous step and insert a **SitecoreCRM** rendering and set the data source to the same created in step 6 above.
+9. In roughly the center of the component, you should see **[No text in field]**, click here and link to the page you created in step 9 above; be sure to enter a **Link Description** which will be the text that will be displayed on the button.
-9. Create a page based on the template: /sitecore/templates/Project/Sitecore CRM/CRM Add Contact Page
+10. Create a page based on the template: /sitecore/templates/Project/Sitecore CRM/CRM Add Contact Page
-10. Open the page created in the previous step using Experience editor and insert an MVC Form rendering with data source /sitecore/Forms/Add CRM Contact (installed by the package file).
+11. Open the page created in the previous step using Experience editor and insert an MVC Form rendering with data source /sitecore/Forms/Add CRM Contact (installed by the package file).
-11. Your mini CRM should now be ready to use.
+12. Your mini CRM should now be ready to use.